We're often asked the question: "What is the typical request workflow with Receptive?"

 Step 1: Triage new requests by moving them to "Awaiting Feedback".

-Step 4: Segment your data using the SmartLists, according to your strategy.
+Advanced Roadmapping: Segment your demand data beyond the predefined reports, according to your strategy.

 > Getting Started Guide - Packed full of templates that do all of the work for you as you get set up.

-> Customer Onboarding Template - To help you set expectations.
+> Product Feedback Policy Info + Template - To help you set expectations.

 > The Ultimate Product Strategy Guide - If you need help creating a strategy.